Showing 1 - 1 OF 1

-Special Education services are available to eligible children with disabilities.
+Special Education services are available to eligible children with special needs.
 The services are described in the Child's Individual Education Plan (IEP).

 The North Dakota Vision Services School for the Blind (NDVSSB) is located in Grand Forks, ND.
 The school can be contacted via phone at (701) 795-2700.
 The school provides statewide and regionalized outreach services for individuals of all ages who are visually impaired or blind.
 Services are free for all ND residents.
 They provide outreach teachers that go out to the schools to provide services to low vision, visually impaired or blind individuals of all ages.

 Article 67-23 01-12, of the Administrative Rules of the North Dakota Office of Public Instruction specify the following disabilities in accessing an individual for special education as if September 2011;